 Many small animals, like lizards, geckos, and mice, may frequently appear within.
 These are tempting prey for a cat to chase, so a cat may treat the shed as a hunting ground.
 Your cat may have already been inside when the rain began, and hasn’t been bothered to come out since.

 Decks and Porches

-Cats may seek out any shelter available, including under a porch or deck.
-It may also climb onto these places if it is able to.
+Cats may seek shelter under a porch or deck.
 These parts of a house are usually designed to offer shelter from the elements, including rain.
-Your cat may already be comfortable here, and may spend an afternoon here hiding from the rain.

-Shelves are up high and under some form of shelter.
-A cat may climb up onto these shelves to escape the rain.
-If it is distressed, it may also hide behind items placed on these shelves.
+Shelves are high up and offer some form of shelter from the rain.
+If a cat is distressed, it may also hide behind items placed on these shelves.

 If there are any abandoned buildings nearby, a cat may take refuge within.
-These buildings are devoid of human life, which a frightened cat may find ideal if it’s running for shelter.
+These buildings are devoid of human life, which a frightened cat may find ideal if it’s seeking shelter.

-If there is an area of a roof that is sheltered from the rain a desperate cat may take shelter here.
+If there is an area of a roof that is sheltered from the rain, a desperate cat may take shelter there.
 This is not an ideal or safe place for it to be.
-Check the roof for any signs of your cat.
-If it would be possible for your cat to climb onto your neighbors’ roofs as well, check them too – without invading their privacy, mind.

 Can Cats Find Their Way Home In The Rain?

-A cat will take shelter from the rain in a variety of places.
-Anywhere that is dry and high is a choice spot, such as trees or shelves.
-Other places a cat may use as shelter includes sheds, porches, under houses, garages, and under cars.
-Excluding very sudden rainfalls, cats will be able to sense when rain is on the way and make it home in time.
-A cat that knows rain is coming will often seek out shelter and return home once it is safe.
+Excluding sudden rainfalls, cats will be able to sense when rain is on the way and make it home in time.
+A cat that knows rain is coming, but lacks time, will often seek shelter and return home once it is safe.